Year of Call: 2000

 Owen specialises in all aspects of criminal law.
 He is regularly instructed to appear for both the prosecution and the defence in cases involving serious violence, rape and serious sexual offences, robbery and large-scale drugs conspiracies.

-For several years, Owen has been ranked as a Tier 1 practitioner in The Legal 500 who is recommended for gross negligence manslaughter cases and cases involving murder and serious sexual offences.
+For several years, Owen has been ranked as a Leading Junior Tier 1 practitioner in The Legal 500 who is recommended for cases involving murder, manslaughter cases and serious sexual offences.

 Owen has also defended as junior counsel in many murder and attempted murder cases: